FAQS

 International: $15 per order.
 (Pay for shipping on the first bell only.
 All others are free.)

 TIMBER supports trail clubs, teams, and non-profits.
 Just shoot an email to info@mtbbell.com Let us know about how many you think you might want and we'll get back to you right away with details and pricing.
+We can sometimes add logos, depending on volume and timing.

 8. What is the weight of the bells?